Peruvians get 3rd president in a week amid cautious hopes

 “It was an interesting experience,” he says of his captivity in the text.

-Still, for many Peruvians he is a relative unknown, one more in a steady succession of presidents drawing frustration, confusion and anxiety.
+Still, for many Peruvians he is a relative unknown, one more in a steady succession of presidents generating frustration, confusion and anxiety.
 The man Peruvians elected in 2016 — Pedro Pablo Kuczynski — was supposed to be in power until 2021.
 Instead, repeated corruption scandals and strong arming by Congress has brought the nation four leaders before the term expires.

 “For me they’re all the same,” said Ernesto Minaya, 52, a shoe shiner.
 “I don’t know him.”

-Outside Congress, about 100 protesters shouted the names of the two men killed in the protests, Jack Pintado, 22, and Jordan Sotelo, 24.
+As Sagasti was sworn into office, about 100 protesters shouted the names of the two men killed in the protests, Jack Pintado, 22, and Jordan Sotelo, 24, outside Congress.
+Several thousand later marched through Lima demanding justice for the dead protesters, calling for Congress to be kicked out and asking for a new constitution.

 “The bloodshed will not be forgotten!” they yelled.